 Introduction Welcome to Amsterdam!
 You are planning a trip to the Netherlands or its capital Amsterdam by plane.
 Perhaps you are already on your way.
 Then, you may want to to know how you can continue traveling to Amsterdam, other destinations in the Netherlands, or even abroad after arriving at Amsterdam Airport Schiphol (AMS).

 There’s good news.
 The Netherlands is a small and densely populated country with an extensive and well-functioning public transport network.
 You can travel almost everywhere by train, bus, metro, light rail, taxi or ferry.
 Renting a car is often not necessary.
 The roads and cities in the Netherlands are busy and, although the road system is well organized and maintained, driving can be stressful.
 Traffic jams are part of daily life here and parking your car is often expensive and difficult.
-Using public transport you can often reach your destination within 30 minutes to 3 hours.
+By using public transport you can often reach your destination within 30 minutes to 3 hours.
 Traveling by train from Schiphol Airport railway station to Amsterdam takes only 7 to 18 minutes, and trains to Amsterdam leave every couple of minutes.

 Other sources This article is meant for the vast majority of travelers and covers the most important options.
 If you are looking for detailed information or if you are traveling to less visited locations, then consult other sources: